-The bigger picture remains positive, with the weekly bearish Propulsion Momentum level remaining at 4929.
-Absent a break of that number, the overall bull scenario remains with other upside targets highlighted in blue or yellow rectangles below.
+The bigger picture remains positive, with the weekly bearish Propulsion Momentum level inching up a tad to 4933.
+Absent a break of that number on a Friday close, the overall bull scenario remains with other upside targets highlighted in blue or yellow rectangles.